mui/material-ui/packages/pigment-css-react/README.md

 }));
 ```

-> 💡 Keep in mind that the `variants` key is for fixed values of props, for example, a component's colors, sizes, and states.
+> 💡 Keep in mind that the `variants` key is for fixed values of props—for example, a component's colors, sizes, and states.

-2. **Programatically generated styles**

-For Emotion and styled-components, the styles is different on each render and instance because the styles are generated at runtime:
+#### Programatically generated styles

+Because Emotion and styled-components generate styles at runtime, those styles can potentially be different between renders and instances.
+For example, the calculated values in the code snippet below would be different each time the component renders:

 ```js
 function randomBetween(min: number, max: number) {